Ribs are one of the tastiest meats, and there are many different methods to cook them—with or without BBQ sauce.

 - There are three common types of pork ribs: Baby Back Ribs, St. Louis-Style ribs, and Spare Ribs, each with unique characteristics and grilling times.

 In general, ribs can be a little tricky as the grill temperature can fluctuate, resulting in a slightly longer or shorter cooking time.

-The general rule for ribs is to get the internal temperature to 190°F.
+The general rule for ribs on the grill is to get the temperature to 190°F.